dunglas/mercure/docs/getting-started.md

 ## Closing Connection

 It is important to close this connection between the client and the hub if it is no longer needed.
-Opened connections have continous buffer that will be drain your application resources; this is especially true when using Single Page Applications based on ReactJS for example.
+Opened connections have continous buffer that will be drain your application resources.
+This is especially true when using Single Page Applications based on ReactJS for example: the connection is maintained when the component that created it is unmounted.

 ```javascript
 if(eventSource !== null) {